-Grant recipients will be expected to attend a grantee workshop.
-The workshop is designed to bring together EMF and SAEMF grant recipients to present their progress and discuss any problems they may be facing.
+Grant recipients are required to attend a grantee workshop.
+The workshop is designed to bring together EMF grant recipients to present their progress and discuss any problems they may be facing.
 Senior researchers and faculty will be available to help solve problems that are potentially bogging down research projects, manage staff, and balance life.
 Travel expenses will be reimbursed by the Emergency Medicine Foundation.